latex3/latex2e/required/babel/README.md

 ### Latest changes

 ```
+3.26   - Fix for 3.25 - \babelprovide raised an error with xetex.
 3.25   - Fixes for 3.23 - mapfont=direction could raise an error.
          Language and Script were not always defined correctly.
        - Improved tentative support for Thai, Lao and Khmer in both